Georgia Elections Official Gabriel Sterling Blasts Donald Trump And Republicans For Allowing Threats And Violent Speech Over Voter Fraud Claims [Video]

 Not whores like they are selling a$$ on the street corner, at least not that we know of, but whores in the sense that they have sold their a$$es to Donald Trump and his crooked political agenda.

 Ever since Joe Biden was called as the winner of the 2020 election by every major news outlet, 55% of white women’s president and his band of merry bootlickers has been going around the country saying that voter fraud on a massive level has taken place and the only way Trump could lose is if there was cheating.
-This posturing has led some of the more devout MAGA anal masseuses have suggested and outright called for violence against election officials and their own fellow Repubicans who acknowledge the fact that Trump actually lost, legitimately.
+This posturing has led some of the more devout MAGA anal masseuses have suggested and outright called for violence against elected officials and their own fellow Republicans who acknowledge the fact that Trump actually lost, legitimately.

 Peep what Trump balloon-knot-blower Joe DiGenova told The Howie Carr Show this week about former Cybersecurity and Infrastructure Security Agency Chris Krebs after saying that the election “was the most secure in American history.”: